Ultimate Guide to Reception Timeline

 What we've been doing lately is photographing the couple during the first part of cocktail hour and then letting them enjoy the second part of cocktail hour with their friends and family.

 Whether to fully skip or not to skip cocktail hour, this is something to discuss with your wedding photographer and wedding planner.

-Thinking about having a signature drink?
+Thinking about having a signature cocktail?
 That is a great idea!
 A signature drink is a great conversation starter among guests.
-Also, make sure to really put a twist on your signature drink to have your guests raving about it for years!
+Also, make sure to really put a twist on your signature drink to have your guests raving about it for years to come!

 Quick cat nap

 If you are having a super late night reception, then consider resting for the first part of your cocktail hour.
 Get some rest, freshen up and be ready to party for the rest of the night till dawn!

 First Look of Reception Room (10 minutes)

 We highly recommend having a first look of your reception room before any guests have a chance to enter.
 After months of planning, this is the first time you will be seeing your vision come to life.
 Be prepared because it can be a very emotional moment.

 This is also the perfect time to get photographs of the two of you either on the dance floor or whichever part of the room is your favorite.
 Take advantage of this time to quickly practice your first dance or the perfect dip.

 We recommend soaking in the time to having the room to yourself before the partying starts.
 It's a moment you will remember for the rest of your lives.